marqueslua/2048_game_micropython/README.md

 ```
 ### Contributions

-[Pietro Cardoso](https://github.com/Pietro19) and [Pedro Piccichelli](https://github.com/Piccichelli) are also contributers of this repository.
+[@Pietro19](https://github.com/Pietro19) and [@Piccichelli](https://github.com/Piccichelli) are also contributers of this repository.
 Make sure to follow these instructions in order to run the application successfully.

+The logic of the game was adapted from [GeeksforGeeks portal](https://www.geeksforgeeks.org/2048-game-in-python/).